What's better when it comes to visiting Kruger National Park? Self-drive ... or guided safari?

 6. A living bush 'encyclopaedia'

-Firstly, there’s not much access to Google in the bush – so it’s wonderful to have an ‘online’ guide with you who can answer your questions – no matter how trite or trivial; like why do zebras have stripes, and when do owls sleep …
+There's not much access to Google in the bush – so it's wonderful to have an 'online' guide with you who can answer your questions – no matter how trite or trivial; like why do zebras have stripes, and when do owls sleep?

 And as Simon so rightly says: "No two safaris are ever the same …"

 Have you ever been to Kruger?
 Which do you prefer?
 Self-drive or guided?
 Please share your thoughts and experiences in the comments below.

 You may also want to look at

 3 Day Kruger Park Safari

 Our popular 3-day Kruger Park safari is designed for those who want a quick and affordable way to see the Kruger National Park in the company of an expert guide, but are really short on time.
 This 3-day Kruger Park safari is sometimes called our Kruger Quick Safari.
 We offer regular scheduled departures from Johannesburg or Nelspruit.
 Custom departure dates and private departures can be arranged on request.
 Book early to avoid disappointment!